deployo/deployo.github.io/content/_index.md

 screenshot: /img/frame-chrome-mac.png
 call_to_action: Create Account For Free
 features:
+- title: Configure easily with YAML
+  description: All your configuration is stored online in a simple YAML file.
+Easily edit with syntax highlighting.
+  image: /img/configuration.gif
+  style: light
+  inverted: true
 - title: Execute shell scripts
   description: Run your scrips easily with live output streamed directly from your server.
-      icon: fas fa-paper-plane
+You can configure multiple servers and multiple scripts.
+  image:  /img/deploy.gif
+  style: white
+- title: Deploy preconfigured templates
+  description: Configure templates for your combinations of servers, scripts and variables that you execute most often.
+  image: /img/template_multiple_scripts.gif
+  style: light
+  inverted: true
+teaser:
+  title: Join other freelancers and companies that are already making their life simpler.
+  description: Deployo is available on all devices with a browser.
+With your configuration safely stored online you are able to deploy your software or setup servers easily and conveniently.
+  image: /img/demo.gif
+more_features:
-    - title: See history
+- title: Keep history
   description: History of all your script executions is shown right on your dashboard.
 You can access old executions and execute again the same script with same parameters with ease.
   icon: fas fa-book
-    - title: Configure easily with YAML
-      description: All your configuration is stored online in a simple YAML file.
-Easily edit with syntax highlighting.
-      icon: far fa-file-code
 - title: Access from anywhere
   description: Deployo is a web based solution accessible from any device with a browser.
 So desktop, tablet or mobile, it is at your fingertips.
   icon: fas fa-mobile-alt
 - title: Store your SSH keys
   description: Your SSH keys can be generated and stored online and used everytime you acces your server.
 Have a private key already?
 Just upload it!
   icon: fas fa-lock
-teaser:
-  title: Join other freelancers and companies that are already making their life simpler.
-  summary: Deployo is available on all devices with a browser.
-With your configuration safely stored online you are able to deploy your software or setup servers easily and conveniently.
-  image: /img/demo.gif
 plans:
     - title: Free
       features: